cloudbees-io/manual-approval/README.md

 Use this job to requests workflow execution approval.

-Refer to the link:https://docs.cloudbees.com/docs/cloudbees-platform/latest/workflows/runs#_workflow_run_evidence[run evidence documentation] for more information.
+Refer to the link:https://docs.cloudbees.com/docs/cloudbees-platform/latest/workflows/manage-workflows[Manage workflows] for more information.

 == Inputs